ShivangiMaurya/Clock_Project/README.md

 # Clock Project 🚀

-The Digital Clock is a small JavaScript project that dynamically displays the current time in either a 12-hour or 24-hour format.
+The Digital Clock is a JavaScript project that dynamically displays the current time in either a 12-hour or 24-hour format.
 It provides a real-time view of the hours, minutes, and seconds, updating every second.
 This simple project showcases the use of HTML for structure, CSS for styling, and JavaScript for functionality.

 ## Features